 A therapist laughed when I used that word this week—it being a literary term, and me being a word nerd.
 And yet, to varying degrees, we all live in subtext, hiding parts of ourselves, and working hard—often quite unsuccessfully—to understand the mystifying behaviors of others.

-Our Citron Six Summer CNF selections explore subtext, delving into the ways we hide who we really are, and the veiled and sometimes inexplicable ways that we tango with the people in our lives.
+Our Citron Six Summer Creative Nonfiction selections explore subtext, delving into the ways we hide who we really are, and the veiled and sometimes inexplicable ways that we tango with the people in our lives.

 In “Córdoba, Argentina,” Lillian Kwok explores her travels in a foreign land, living like a ghost and pondering the repercussions of a few words shared with a stranger.
 DL Shirey provides a humorous and philosophical exploration of one of the most subtle of human signals in “Blink.”
 In “Anubis,” Nathan Elliott contrasts an extraordinary relationship between a father and his young son (explained, perhaps, only by reincarnation?) with a rite of passage that is universal.